abiraihan/agDataScience/README.md

 # agDataScience

-Agricultural Data Science using geospatail data and remote sensing technologies to explore key features in ag data for geodata analytics.
+Agricultural Data Science using geospatial and remote sensing technologies to explore key features in ag data for prompt decision support to farm management practices.